 You should consider going virtual.
 Virtual Open Enrollment Meetings allow everyone to attend- including spouses and partners.
 Everyone will be able to hear the information presented and they can be closed captioned, which is more inclusive for those with disabilities.
 At the conclusion of the meeting, make sure employees have an accessible web link they can review where all benefit information is stored.

 The Difference Card uses OneMob to create “Open Enrollment Microsites” for each client that stores the recording, along with slides, handouts, forms and other information that is easily accessible for each employee and their spouse or dependents.

 Instead, try to highlight the additions and changes from the previous year.
-Employees will absorb the most at the beginning of your presentation so be sure to include these changes at the beginning.
-Any benefits that aren’t changing from the previous year you should highlighted but only briefly talk about it.
-Instead, create a document that reiterates the major benefit changes you went over in your presentation and what isn’t changing.
+Employees will absorb the most at the beginning of your presentation, so be sure to include these changes at the beginning.
+Create a document that reiterates the major benefit changes you went over in your presentation and what isn’t changing.
 This will ensure you have covered your bases and will set your workforce up for success.

 Create bite-sized, image-based blasts of information that can be easily emailed or posted in company communication channels like Slack or Teams.
 You can utilize free tools like Canva to create professional images that briefly highlight your open enrollment process.
 Keep it concise and easily scannable.

 Your information strategies can increase awareness of more complex processes and programs.
 Visual data can break down information, so employees can better follow due dates and steps.
 As you create open enrollment resources during the planning stages, you can better ensure understanding with comprehensive and easy-to-follow guides and how-tos.
 Interactive formats like checklists can help employees track their progress and HR understand where problems occur.